Payoneer Global (NASDAQ:PAYO) Shares Gap Down to $5.06

-Payoneer Global Inc. (NASDAQ:PAYO – Get Free Report)’s share price gapped down before the market opened on Friday .
+Payoneer Global Inc. (NASDAQ:PAYO – Get Free Report) shares gapped down before the market opened on Friday .
 The stock had previously closed at $5.06, but opened at $4.86.
-Payoneer Global shares last traded at $4.92, with a volume of 1,097,007 shares changing hands.
+Payoneer Global shares last traded at $4.92, with a volume of 1,097,007 shares traded.

-Payoneer Global (NASDAQ:PAYO – Get Free Report) last announced its quarterly earnings results on Wednesday, November 8th.
+Payoneer Global (NASDAQ:PAYO – Get Free Report) last released its quarterly earnings results on Wednesday, November 8th.
 The company reported $0.05 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.04 by $0.01.
-The company had revenue of $208.04 million for the quarter, compared to analyst estimates of $207.91 million.
+The firm had revenue of $208.04 million during the quarter, compared to the consensus estimate of $207.91 million.
 Payoneer Global had a net margin of 7.11% and a return on equity of 10.15%.
-As a group, equities research analysts forecast that Payoneer Global Inc. will post 0.23 EPS for the current year.
+Research analysts expect that Payoneer Global Inc. will post 0.23 earnings per share for the current year.

-In other Payoneer Global news, Director Scott H. Galit sold 12,222 shares of the firm’s stock in a transaction that occurred on Monday, November 6th.
-The shares were sold at an average price of $5.58, for a total value of $68,198.76.
-Following the sale, the director now owns 1,245,969 shares in the company, valued at $6,952,507.02.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In other Payoneer Global news, Director Scott H. Galit sold 12,222 shares of the firm’s stock in a transaction that occurred on Monday, November 6th.
-The shares were sold at an average price of $5.58, for a total value of $68,198.76.
-Following the sale, the director now owns 1,245,969 shares in the company, valued at $6,952,507.02.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, insider Tsafi Goldman sold 6,118 shares of the firm’s stock in a transaction that occurred on Monday, November 27th.
-The shares were sold at an average price of $5.31, for a total transaction of $32,486.58.
-Following the completion of the sale, the insider now owns 714,368 shares in the company, valued at approximately $3,793,294.08.
+In other news, COO Arnon Kraft sold 39,723 shares of the firm’s stock in a transaction on Tuesday, December 12th.
+The shares were sold at an average price of $5.32, for a total transaction of $211,326.36.
+Following the completion of the transaction, the chief operating officer now owns 729,371 shares of the company’s stock, valued at $3,880,253.72.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In related news, Director Scott H. Galit sold 16,564 shares of Payoneer Global stock in a transaction on Tuesday, November 21st.
+The shares were sold at an average price of $5.39, for a total transaction of $89,279.96.
+Following the completion of the transaction, the director now owns 2,770,179 shares of the company’s stock, valued at $14,931,264.81.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, COO Arnon Kraft sold 39,723 shares of Payoneer Global stock in a transaction on Tuesday, December 12th.
+The stock was sold at an average price of $5.32, for a total transaction of $211,326.36.
+Following the transaction, the chief operating officer now directly owns 729,371 shares of the company’s stock, valued at approximately $3,880,253.72.
 The disclosure for this sale can be found here.
-Insiders have sold 155,388 shares of company stock worth $833,283 over the last quarter.
-Corporate insiders own 5.57% of the company’s stock.
+Over the last 90 days, insiders sold 155,388 shares of company stock valued at $833,283.
+Insiders own 5.57% of the company’s stock.

 Hedge Funds Weigh In On Payoneer Global

-Several large investors have recently modified their holdings of the business.
-Invesco Ltd. raised its stake in shares of Payoneer Global by 0.4% during the third quarter.
-Invesco Ltd. now owns 500,926 shares of the company’s stock valued at $3,066,000 after acquiring an additional 1,846 shares during the last quarter.
-New York State Common Retirement Fund raised its stake in shares of Payoneer Global by 2.2% during the third quarter.
-New York State Common Retirement Fund now owns 92,563 shares of the company’s stock valued at $566,000 after acquiring an additional 2,007 shares during the last quarter.
-FMR LLC raised its stake in shares of Payoneer Global by 0.4% during the second quarter.
-FMR LLC now owns 533,502 shares of the company’s stock valued at $2,091,000 after acquiring an additional 2,039 shares during the last quarter.
-Metropolitan Life Insurance Co NY raised its stake in shares of Payoneer Global by 20.2% during the second quarter.
-Metropolitan Life Insurance Co NY now owns 14,610 shares of the company’s stock valued at $70,000 after acquiring an additional 2,453 shares during the last quarter.
-Finally, Tower Research Capital LLC TRC raised its stake in shares of Payoneer Global by 63.3% during the third quarter.
-Tower Research Capital LLC TRC now owns 6,452 shares of the company’s stock valued at $39,000 after acquiring an additional 2,501 shares during the last quarter.
+A number of hedge funds have recently bought and sold shares of PAYO.
+PNC Financial Services Group Inc. bought a new stake in Payoneer Global in the fourth quarter valued at $27,000.
+Osaic Holdings Inc. increased its stake in Payoneer Global by 91.7% in the second quarter.
+Osaic Holdings Inc. now owns 5,919 shares of the company’s stock valued at $28,000 after purchasing an additional 2,831 shares in the last quarter.
+C M Bidwell & Associates Ltd. bought a new stake in Payoneer Global in the third quarter valued at $39,000.
+Tower Research Capital LLC TRC increased its stake in Payoneer Global by 63.3% in the third quarter.
+Tower Research Capital LLC TRC now owns 6,452 shares of the company’s stock valued at $39,000 after purchasing an additional 2,501 shares in the last quarter.
+Finally, Walleye Capital LLC bought a new stake in Payoneer Global in the first quarter valued at $50,000.
 Institutional investors own 82.92% of the company’s stock.

 Payoneer Global Inc operates a payment and commerce-enabling platform worldwide.
 It delivers a suite of services that includes cross-border payments, B2B accounts payable/accounts receivable, multi-currency account, physical and virtual Mastercard cards, working capital, merchant, tax, compliance and risk, and others.